juanriqu/Real-Estate-App/README.md

 The app has the following screens:

 * Splash Screen
-* List of Houses (With searchbar, searching by Postal Code and City)
+* List of Houses (With searchbar, searching by Postal Code or City)
 * Detailed House
 * About